braitsch/express/readme.md

 ## @braitsch/express

-Simplifies setting up an Express.js app with a variey of helpful utility functions.
+Simplifies setting up an Express.js app and provides a variey of helpful utility functions.

 #### **Installation**